Graduate ProgramsPage address: http://ahn.mnsu.edu/health/graduate/

 Graduate Master of Science Degree

 The Department of Health Science offers a Master of Science Degree (M.S.) in Community Health Education or School Health Education as well as a Post–Baccalaureate Certificate in School Health Education and a Post-Baccalaureate Certificate in Public Health Education.
 The M.S. in Community Health Education is designed for community/public health educators interested in an advanced degree or those who have completed the Post-Baccalaureate Certificate in Public Health Education.
 The M.S. in School Health Education is for licensed teachers seeking an advanced degree in health education or those who have completed the Post–Baccalaureate Certificate in School Health Education.
-Al courses required for the Post-Baccalaureate Certificates are offered online.
-Although all of the courses are offered on a three-year rotating basis at 7700 France Ave, some travel to Mankato will be required of students completing M.S. degrees
+All courses required for the Post-Baccalaureate Certificates are offered online.

 MS Community Health Education

 - Baccalaureate degree or higher from an accredited university

 - Strong writing skills

 The Certificate in Public Health Education is a 21-credit departmental program that offers coursework in five major disciplines of health promotion for students wishing to earn graduate credits.
 This programs offers greater flexibility for students who wish to enhance their knowledge and skill base in community health promotion but do not wish to commit to the extended curriculum of a graduate program